grafana/k6-learn/Modules/Getting started with k6 OSS.md

 ### Question 3

-Where in a test script do we place http calls to have them executed by a virtual user?
+Where in a test script should we place HTTP calls to have them executed by a virtual user?

 A: In the global scope
 B: In an exported default function